omidreza-amrollahi/wood_defect_detection/README.md

 - location: Location of data collection
 - contains_label_x (x: 0 - 10): Occurrence of specific label in the image
 - test_input: RGB images of wood boards exclusively from Location 3

+## Analysis

+The analysis is done in Wood defect detection.ipynb